SpicyGarlicAlbacoreRoll/cs480PaperProjDemo/README.md

 The Demo can be played in most non-mobile browsers, check it! https://spicygarlicalbacoreroll.github.io/cs480PaperProjDemo/

+Controls:
+Movement is Arrows/WASD
+E and Q to pan right and left
+space to jump
+r to confirm (in this case only implemented to load into the forest scene)

-I intend to add a dialogue system, and potentially combat next.
+I intend to add a dialogue system, more characters, and potentially combat next, maybe over winter break.